containers/crun-vm/README.md

 leveraging the existing container image distribution infrastructure.

-The runtime expects container images to contain a VM image file with any name under a `/disk` directory.
-No other files may exist under `/disk`.
-(This is the convention followed by KubeVirt `containerDisk`s, so you can use those containers with this runtime.)
+The runtime expects container images to contain a VM image file with any name under `/` or under `/disk/`.
+No other files may exist in those directories.
+(This convention is followed by KubeVirt `containerDisk`s, so you can use those containers with this runtime.)

 ## Trying it out